Bangladesh Post Office

-The Bangladesh Post Office (বাংলাদেশ ডাক বিভাগ) also known by trade name Bangla Post is a government-operated agency responsible for providing postal services in Bangladesh.
+The Bangladesh Post Office (বাংলাদেশ ডাক বিভাগ) also known by trade name Bangladesh Post is a government-operated agency responsible for providing postal services in Bangladesh.
 It is a subsidiary of the Ministry of Posts, Telecommunications and Information Technology.
 This ministry is concerned with the policymaking for its two attached departments.

 History

 The first recorded postal system in Bengal was established under Qutb ud-Din Aibak, founder of the Delhi Sultanate, in the 13th century.
 He established a system of horse messenger from Delhi to Bengal similar to the systems that existed in Arabia.
 By 1296, Sultan Alauddin Khalji established a postal department called the Mahakama-i-Barid which was led by an officer titled Malik Barid-i-Mamalik.
 He introduced runners, writers called Munshis in every town in Bengal, and reformed the existing postal system.

 The postal system in Bengal was further developed by Sultan Muhammad bin Tughluq as seen by Arabian travel writer Ibn Battuta.
 Postal officers also engaged in some law enforcement functions.
 Further improvements were made under Sher Shah Suri, founder of the Suri Empire, who repaired the Grand Trunk Road and established 17 hundred postal houses with 3400 runners.
 Mughal Emperor Jahangir introduced pigeons to carry messages in the empire including Bengal.

 The system was managed by a three tier officer service with Mir Munshi on top, then Darogah-i-Dak Chowki, and the third level were Diwan-i-insha.
 The runners in the postal system came from the low caste mewras.
 The lowest ranked personnel were called harkara who aside from carrying messages also informed the local governor of important developments and news in his area.
 During Mughal rule the postal system carried different types of letters and orders of various importance.
 The Firmans were orders of the Mughal Emperor, Shuqque were letters by the emperor, Nishan were letters from members of the royal family, Hasb-ul-hukum were orders from the ministers of the Mughal Emperor, Sanad were appointment letters in the empire, Parwanah were official orders, and Dastak were official permits.

 After the East India Company took over Bengal from the Mughal Empire they maintained a similar postal service.
 The company developed lines of communication through the postal network connecting important commercial cities in Bengal with each other such as Calcutta, Chittagong, Dhaka, Dinajpur, Murshidabad, Rajshahi, Rangpur, and Rajmahal.
 The system was called Clive's post after East India Company official Robert Clive.
 Warren Hastings established a General Post Office in Kolkata on 17 March 1774.
 The rate for mail was two anna for every 160 km the letter was carried.